Calvinfr96/data-structures-and-algorithms/big_o_notation.md

 ## Introduction to Big O
 - Big O Notation is a way to formalize fuzzy counting.
 It allows us to talk formally about how the runtime of an algorithm grows as the number of inputs grow.
 It describes the relationship between the input size and the runtime of a function.
 - We say that an algorithm is O(f(n)) if the number of simple operations the computer must do is eventually less than a constant times f(n) as n increases.
 - f(n) could be linear, meaning f(n) = n.
-In general, we compare how the input n on the left side of the equation scales with the runtime n on the right sie.
+In general, we compare how the input n on the left side of the equation scales with the runtime n on the right side.
     - f(n) could be quadratic, meaning f(n) = n^2.
     - f(n) could be constant, meaning f(n) = 1.
     - f(n) could also be something entirely different.